minid33/docker-sonar-objc/README.md

 2. Now you need to run the server and link it with the database.
 That link will be named "db".

 	`docker run -d -p 9000:9000 -name sonar_server --link sonar_mysql:db sequenceiq/sonar-server`

-3. Go to http://docker_host:9000/setup to upgrade the database